Nero-F/Epidemy/README.md

 ### Planned

-- [ ] Automatically update presence on the intranet
+- [ ] Automatically update presence directly on the intranet
 - [ ] Ping on-guard AER instead of the common role
 - [ ] Search for a skill and get a list of praticants
 - [ ] Make a full wiki